CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: : Chat-based Helper for Organizational Intelligence Repository

 \section{\sys{}: Chat-based Helper for Organizational Intelligence Repository}

-Grounded in our formative study, we designed \sys{} to enable students to obtain answers directly within Slack and to transform everyday conversations into a maintained organizational memory. \sys{} integrates four features essential for intelligent knowledge retrieval and documentation: \textbf{Document-grounded Q\&A}, \textbf{Q\&A Sharing for Follow-up Discussion}, \textbf{Knowledge Extraction from Conversation}, and \textbf{AI-assisted Document Update}.
-These features reflect the design goals identified in the formative study, and the underlying implementation utilizes LLM-powered multi-agents that update and access documents stored in GitHub via GitHub and Slack API.
+Grounded in our formative study, we designed \sys{} to support students to obtain answers directly within Slack and to transform everyday conversations into a maintained organizational memory. \sys{}'s primary objective of sustaining the growth of—and easy access to—organizational memory translates into several subgoals derived from our formative study.
+These subgoals include streamlining document updates (DG1), enabling easy and accurate information retrieval (DG2), facilitating communication among members (DG3), and supporting their participation in managing organizational memory (DG4).
+We accomplish these goals by embedding \sys{} as a chatbot within the lab's communication platform, i.e., Slack. \sys{} integrates four features for the subgoals: \textbf{Document-grounded Q\&A}, \textbf{Q\&A Sharing for Follow-up Discussion}, \textbf{Knowledge Extraction from Conversation}, and \textbf{AI-assisted Document Update}.
+These features reflect the design goals identified in the formative study.

-When a message is sent to \sys{}—either through a direct message or by mentioning its handle (i.e., \textsf{@CHOIR}) in a channel any channel that it is part of, the message will be classified as either a question or an update request, corresponding to the two start nodes shown in \autoref{fig:choir_flow}.
-The four features in \sys{} can establish a feedback loop of how a question asked by a student can eventually update the lab handbook.
+When a message is sent to \sys{}—either through a direct message or by mentioning its handle (i.e., \textsf{@CHOIR}) in any channel that it is part of, \sys{} processes it as either a question or an update request, corresponding to the two start nodes shown in \autoref{fig:choir_flow}.
+The four features in \sys{} can support a feedback loop of how a question asked by a student can eventually update the lab handbook.
 For example, the member who posed a question may decide to share the question with their peers, and the peers can answer the question, suggesting updating the document.
 Finally, the manager will decide whether to apply updates.
 The flow may also begin outside of Q\&A, when a member or the manager directly provides new knowledge to \sys{}. \sys{}'s four features will be detailed in the remainder of this section, showing how each aligns with a design goal (DG1–DG4).